ampats/Practice-basic-webapi-application/README-artifact.md

 ### 1. Instructions to download the artifact and extract the files in your local machine

-- A zip file will be downloaded in your PC once you click on the artifact (named **"binary"**).
+- A zip file will be downloaded in your PC once you click on the artifact (named **"artifact"**).
 When download is ready click on **Save as** and save it in your preferred destination folder

 - Open the destination folder and right click on the zip file and then click on **Extract All**